Avatarchik/Auto-Il2cppDumper/README.md

 - Re-compile, zipalign and sign the APK
 - Install APK

-### Root method
+### Fake libunity.so
 This is useful to get around security.
-Does not need to modify game APK at all!
+Does not need to modify game APK at all but it needs ROOTED device!
 This is a trick to load our fake libunity.so and load game's renamed lib librealunity.so

 Note: Some games does not extract the libs in /data/data.
 In this case, try to use older Android version or modify APK file (See above).

 - Make sure you know the architecture of the game and your device before proceed
-- Rename libil2cppdumper.so lib to libunity.so
+- Make sure our lib is renamed to libunity.so
-- On rooted device/VM, use any file manager app that can access root.
+- Use any file manager app that can access root.
 Go to /data/data/(package name)/lib
 - IMPORTANT!
 Rename game's libunity.so to librealunity.so
-- Put our lib file libunity.so
+- Put our lib file libunity.so to the lib folder

+This will work in APK too for non-rooted devices.
+You can just open APK as ZIP straight forward, rename libunity.so to librealunity.so, and add fake libunity.so.
+After that, zipalign and sign the APK.
+There is no need to re-compile APK at all

 ### Dumping
 - Run the game